25th anniversary for the CAMP!

 who has researched and written about American music for over 50 years.

-For his extensive work in music preservation, he has been listed in directories
+For his extensive work in American music preservation, he has been listed in directories

-including Who's Who in America and Who's Who in the World -- click here
+including International Who's Who in Music, Who's Who in America, and Who's Who in the World -- click here

 -- click here

-He is also an ASCAP composer and a member of The American Composers Forum.
+He is also an ASCAP composer with over 100 works.

 See his compositions published exclusively by PineTree Music -- click here

-In addition, for the past 25 years, he has been Managing Editor of a popular e-zine - Film Music Review
+In addition, for the past 25 years, he has been Managing Editor of Film Music Review

 Kahn also helped support many musicians and actors on Broadway, including composer, George Gershwin, and actor, Paul Robeson.

-including his son, Roger Wolfe Kahn, who had his own jazz orchestra in the 1920s.
+Over the years he has researched the life of the Kahn family including Roger Wolfe Kahn, who had his own jazz orchestra in his youth.

 These are some of the comments made by those who watched this webinar in the past few years:

-"Roger Lee Hall’s personal experience with Oheka Castle and all the history he imparted -marvelous and so enlightening!
-Thank you for the opportunity to watch this webinar!" -Kathryn
+"Roger Hall’s personal experience with Oheka Castle and all the history he imparted marvelous and so enlightening!
+Thank you for the opportunity to watch this webinar!" - Kathryn

 "Lots of great pictures.
 Very interesting.
 Cute touch.
 And loved the music.
 It got my feet tapping." -Connie